vlifesystems/rulehunter.com/content/docs/experiments.md

 # The tags associated with the report
 tags:
   - test
-  - "fred / ned"
+  - "household sewage"

-# The type of the dataset (csv or sql)
+# The dataset to used to train the rule discovery process
-dataset: "csv"
+trainDataset:

-# Describe the CSV file
+  # Describe a CSV dataset
   csv:
     # The name of the CSV file
     filename: "fixtures/flow.csv"
     # Whether the CSV file contains a header line
     hasHeader: true
     # What separator the CSV file is using
     separator:  ","

+# An optional dataset used to test the rules generated from the train dataset
+testDataset:
+  # Describe an SQL connection
+  sql:
+    # The name of the driver to use (mssql, mysql, postgres, sqlite3)
+    driverName: "mssql"
+    # The details of the data source
+    dataSourceName: "Server=127.0.0.1;Port=1433;Database=master;UID=sa,PWD=letmein"
+    # An SQL query to run on the data source to create the dataset
+    query: "select * from flow"

 # The names of the fields to be used by Rulehunter
 fields: